Thick Hot Chocolate For One

-When it’s freezing outside, cozy up with a mug of Thick Hot Chocolate For One made with real chocolate and not cocoa powder.
-Also known as Italian Hot Chocolate, this recipe can easily be doubled to serve two people.
+When it’s freezing outside, cozy up with a cup of rich and velvety Thick Hot Chocolate made with only 2 ingredients including real chocolate (not cocoa powder).
+Also known as Italian Hot Chocolate, this hot chocolate for one can easily be multiplied to make several servings.

 Now that Christmas is around the corner, let’s talk about hot chocolate!